sqlxpert/lights-off-aws/README.md

 <details>
   <summary>View sample KMS key policy statement for cross-account EBS encryption</summary>

-- For a single-account installation, delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account in which you have installed Lights Off.
+- One account: Delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account in which you have installed Lights Off.

-- For AWS Organizations, replace _ACCOUNT_ with `*` and _o-ORG_ID_ ,
+- AWS Organizations: Replace _ACCOUNT_ with `*` and _o-ORG_ID_ ,_r-ROOT_ID_ ,
-  _r-ROOT_ID_ , and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your
-  organization, your organization root, and the organizational unit (OU) in which you have installed Lights Off. `/*` at the end of this organization path stands for child OUs, if any.
+  and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your organization, your organization root, and the organizational unit in which you have installed Lights Off. `/*` at the end of this organization path stands for child OUs, if any.
 Do not use a path less specific than `"o-ORG_ID/*"` .

 ```json
     {